Unveiling Geneva’s Timeless Charms: A Journey Through Old Town's Rich History

 Ariel Pierre Haemmerlé

 My last official job was to take care of the archives of the Geneva State Heritage Office.
-Only when I got retired – a good number of years ago – I really started to have time to work as a tourist guide.
-But since, Geneva Tourism and many other agencies call for my tours all the time.
+Only when I got retired some years ago, I passed the certification of local tourist guide and really started to have time to do this job.
+Very quickly, I was so successful that I did over 200 guided tours a year.
+Since, Geneva Tourism and many other agencies continue to call for my tours all the time.

 Preview Location